 Art With Heart

-A $20,000 grant to Art with Heart, a nonprofit helping children and teens facing trauma or mental health issues through the power of creativity and self expression.
+Art with Heart is a nonprofit helping children and teens facing trauma or mental health issues through the power of creativity and self expression.
 Art with Heart’s books and programs are based on therapies that are effective in helping improve emotional wellness and reducing the potentially damaging impact of stress.

-A $15,000 grant to Amara (formerly Medina Children’s Services).
-Amara is an independent, nonprofit organization that has been providing services to families and children since 1921.
+Amara (formerly Medina Children’s Services) is an independent, nonprofit organization that has been providing services to families and children since 1921.
 In just the last three years , Amara found loving, permanent homes for 145 children from foster care.
 More than half of these children were siblings who found adoptive homes in which they could heal and grow up together.

 Mary’s Place, the only day center in Seattle welcoming both women and their children.
 Mary’s Place is unique in that it empowers women to take control of their lives by first providing for basic needs such as hygiene, shelter, food, and clothing; and then by giving them access to tools, information, support groups, and resources to find employment, housing, medical and/or financial services.